twngbm/Musicbox/README.md

 1. There is no authority management yet, using host iptables to achive it now.
 2. Sometime it may fail at Append or Insert , please try it again
-3. Sometime Append and Insert will take more than 5 seconds, sinec the system is waiting for advertisement on youtube.
+3. Sometime the SSE event will not send, please try to refresh the page or press button.